alphagov/paas-tech-docs/source/documentation/deploying_services/use_a_custom_domain.md

 Message: Service instance provisioned [example.com => origin-my-paas-app.cloudapps.digital]; CDN domain d3nrs0916m1mk2.cloudfront.net
 ```

-It may take some time for CloudFront to serve your origin from all locations.
-You can check in advance by hitting CloudFront and passing the custom domain in the `Host` header, using the example below.
-The CloudFront domain can be found in the output of the command above.
+It may take some time for CloudFront to serve your origin from all locations, because it is a globally distributed network.
+You can check in advance by sending requests to CloudFront and passing the custom domain in the `Host` header, using the example below.
+The CloudFront domain can be found by running `cf service my-cdn-route`.

 ```
 curl -H "Host: <Custom domain>" https://<CloudFront domain>/